 - Walnuts.
 I am not a lover of walnut, but I have read where it can improve your mood.
 It is good for mental health and will help us to control our blood glucose level.
 I use walnuts in my smoothies at times.
 I prefer it this way.

 - Almonds.
 I love eating almonds for snacks.
 A few almonds leave me feeling full and so I eat less.
 They also result in a slow, gradual rise in my blood glucose, rather than a sudden, high spike.
 I also like using the almond to make my own almond milk and flour.
 This way I can avoid the added sugar and have a diabetic-friendly alternative to dairy milk.
-I also purchase the store bought almond milk and my readings are within the normal range.
-I, however, avoid the flavored one.
+I also purchase the store-bought almond milk and my readings are within the normal range.
+I, however, avoid the flavored ones.

 - Peanuts and peanut butter.
 These work well for me.
 One tablespoon of peanut butter taken at nights ensure that I have a normal blood glucose reading after my nightly fast (sleep).
-It is better to make your own peanut butter and of course you need to be careful if you need to lose weight.
-I, however, had great successes with even the store bought peanut butter and had the best of both worlds with lower blood glucose readings and I also lost weight.
+It is better to make your own peanut butter and of course, you need to be careful if you need to lose weight.
+I, however, had great successes with even the store-bought peanut butter and had the best of both worlds with lower blood glucose readings and I also lost weight.
 Please note that this was combined with other strategies to control my blood sugar.

 - Lentils.
 These are super great for me.
 I make them into little fritters and loaves, well seasoned and pleasing to the palette.
 I also use them in rice and soups.
-Please remember that it has been reported by way of a research that a diet rich in plant-based foods is the ideal diet for diabetics.
+Please remember that it has been reported by way of research that a diet rich in plant-based foods is the ideal diet for diabetics.
 I love eating all lentils and kidney beans.
 My glucose readings are usually super low and well in the normal range if and when I consume these at least three times per week along with other strategies to lower my blood glucose.

 - Chickpeas.
 I am not a fan of chickpeas, but I used them in the past when I cooked them with curry and carrots.
 I also used them in my homemade patties.
 It’s just too “fleshy” for my liking, but they are high in fiber and will help us to control and possibly eliminate diabetes.
 I must, however, add that this will have to be a lifestyle change.
 When you eat these foods and get normal readings for at least a year, then your doctor may gradually reduce your medication until you are taken off.
 You must, however, maintain this lifestyle to ensure that your body remains inflammation-free and also diabetic-free.
 I have a stock of beans now when I am shopping again for beans, I will try the chickpeas with different recipes and see if I will tolerate them now that my taste buds are somewhat different.